UCDavisLibrary/jetty-fedora-jwt-filter/README.md

 Most jars are available via Maven.
 Others I have stuck in here in the /lib directory and need to figure out a better place to store them.

+## Installing required JARs

+All required jars should be placed in ${jetty.home}/lib/ext.
+The jars will then be assable to the auth plugin.

 ## Wiring up to jetty

 This uses Jetty's standard auth mechanism.
 This means you don't need to modify a the Fedora